CianThornhill/Moteify/README.md

 - Profile Pages Viewable by other users.
   - In future I'd like users to be able to view other user's profiles and see that users bio and uploads from the view.
 In that way, users can benefit from sharing their porftolio and details if people who find their emotes good wish to comission them etc.

+- Filter by User and Profile Page changes (emotes gallery, edit profile behind button / modal)
+  - In the current iteration of the project, the Profile page serves as a simple CRUD functionality proof of concept.
+But in future I'd like to develop it further into a fully functioning aspect of the project
+  - Users will be able to click "creators" of emotes and visit their profile page.
+The Profile page will display the users display name rather than their security name, and will contain a gallery of their emotes.
+  - Users will be able to search for emotes based on User as well as category.

 ### Further down the Road

 - Paid Download Support